bharath20022001/apb_protocol/README.md

 # Test bench

-The test bench was writen by using <a href = "https://www.cocotb.org/" >cocotb</a> framework
+The test bench was writen by using <a href = "https://www.cocotb.org/" >cocotb</a> framework.
+All states has been covered when data is transmitting and receiving from master.

+The test bench for transmitting data from master is written in <a href = "https://github.com/Bharathreddy02/apb_protocal/blob/main/tests/master_txtb.py" >master_txtb.py</a>

+The test bench for receiving data from master is written in <a href = "https://github.com/Bharathreddy02/apb_protocal/blob/main/tests/master_rxtb.py" >master_rxtb.py</a>